vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 For the edition of this chapter of the original Skandapurāṇa (SP) see Bisschop 2006, 104, 211.

-84 I find it difficult to be so sure about the scene on the eastern gateway of St¯upa 1 at Sanchi, which, according to de Marco (1987, 226, Fig. 22), ‘is certainly the tomb of a yogin belonging to the same community represented in the relief’.
+84 I find it difficult to be so sure about the scene on the eastern gateway of Stūpa 1 at Sanchi, which, according to de Marco (1987, 226, Fig. 22), ‘is certainly the tomb of a yogin belonging to the same community represented in the relief’.
 How to explain that we have no archaeological evidence of this sort of ancient monuments of yogins, whereas we have innumerable ones of Buddhist saints?
 And even if it were a tomb of a yogin, I find it hazardous to conclude from this piece of ‘evidence’ (and this tentative piece alone), that the samādhis of yogins found in South Asia to date existed all throughout Indian history (de Marco 1987, 228 n.
 76).

 The situation appears significantly altered in the later (post ad 1200) period, in which we find samādhis, chiefly of yogins and saints—e.g. the ‘śmaśāna of Pāśupatanāth’ il lustrated in de Marco 1987, Figs. 18 f., or the samādhis of Gorakhnāth yogis, ibid.
 Figs. 20 f.—and mausoleums or chatarīs of princes (Mishra 2003).
 This change may be partly due to Islamic influence; it falls outside the scope of the present investigatioṇFor the burial practice of the Gorakhnāth yogis see Briggs 1938, 39–43.
 For the development of the (esoteric) Saiva tantric concept of the ‘eight (nine) great cremation grounds’ (Sander- ´ son 2003–04, n.
 208) in the syncretistic religion of Nepal see B¨uhnemann 2007 (cf. Mirnig 2016).

 For South India this practice is attested in the Ajitāgama (see above, n.
 27 on p.
 411), which reports that a liṅga may be erected for Sivabhaktas ( ´ op. cit.
 63.44 f.):

-samādhibh¯umau liṅgam. ca manoj˜nam. ca sulaks.aṇam k 44 k
+samādhibhūmau liṅgam. ca manoj˜nam. ca sulaks.aṇam k 44 k

-pratis.t.hāpya yathānyāyam. nityap¯ujādikam. caret |
+pratis.t.hāpya yathānyāyam. nityapūjādikam. caret |

 The Pāraśaivas and Antarālikas are excluded from this practice ( ¯ op. cit.
 63.45 f.):

-śaivānām. pārap¯urvān. ām āntarālikasam. j˜ninām k 45 k
+śaivānām. pārapūrvān. ām āntarālikasam. j˜ninām k 45 k

-p¯urvoktavidhinā tes.ām. pratis.t.hādīn na kārayet |
+pūrvoktavidhinā tes.ām. pratis.t.hādīn na kārayet |

 This practice is confirmed by other (late) sources (e.g. Varn. āśramacandrikā) given in Bhatt ad Ajitāgama 63.44 ff.